Open Call for Board Members: Forward Through Ferguson

 Selection Timeline:

-We will interview candidates this fall and make selections by the end of the year.
+We will interview candidates in early April and make selections by the end of the month.
 We will share a more detailed timeline with candidates who reach the finalist stage.

 If you have questions about the process that are not answered here, please submit them to boardrecruitment@forwardthroughferguson.org.